Initial Health Assessment (IHAs)

 Before the Assessment

 The assessment looks at your health and general well-being.
 There will be time for you or your carer to discuss any concerns or worries you may have.

 You will need to be present for your health assessment.
-Your parents and carers will be asked but if you are older you will be offered time to be seen alone if you wish.
+Your parents/carers will be asked to attend but if you are older you will be offered time to be seen alone if you wish.

-It is important that you or your carer brings any important information you may have about your health.
-This will include information about specialist services and appointments you may be attending such as dental, vision, hearing, speech and language, Emotional Wellbeing and Mental Health Service (EWMHS) etc.
+It is important that you or your carer brings to the appointment any important information you may have about your health.
+This will include information about specialist services and appointments you may be attending such as dentist, opticians, hearing, speech and language, Emotional Wellbeing and Mental Health Service (EWMHS) etc.

 Advice and information may be given to you on: